bedops/bedops/docs/content/revision-history.rst

 * :ref:`sort-bed <sort-bed>`

-  * :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
+  * The :code:`megarow` build target is available to compile a version of the program that can handle input files with very long rows (4M+ characters).
 This requires more runtime memory than the default build.
 The pertinent variables can be modified through the make system without changing source.
-This is useful for converting ultra-long reads from Nanopore and PacBio platforms to BED via :code:`convert2bed`.
+This is useful for converting ultra-long reads from Nanopore and PacBio platforms to BED via :code:`bam2bed` / :code:`convert2bed`.

 * :ref:`starch <starch>`

-  * Fixed potential segmentation fault with :code:`--header` usage.
+  * Fixed a potential segmentation fault result with :code:`--header` usage.

 * Starch C++ API

-  * Fixed output from :code:`bedops -u` (:code:`--everything`, or multiset union) on two or more Starch archives, such that the remainder string was not being cleared correctly.
+  * Fixed output from :code:`bedops -u` (:code:`--everything`, or multiset union) on two or more Starch archives, where the remainder string was not being cleared correctly.

 * :ref:`starch-diff <starch_diff>`

   * Improved usage statement to clarify output (cf. `Issue 180 <https://github.com/bedops/bedops/issues/180>`_).

+* Clang warnings

-* Resolved Clang warnings for various binaries.
+  * Resolved compilation warnings for several binaries.

 =================
 Previous versions